Stiffff4/To-Do-List-Vue/README.md

 ## Description

-A simple To-Do List application in with you can add a todo, mark it as "completed" and deleting it.
+A simple To-Do List application in which you can add a todo, mark it as completed and deleting it.

 - By writing on the bar and then clicking submit or pressing "enter", you can add a new todo.
 - By clicking on the todo, you can mark it as completed.
 By clicking it again, you can undo this.